JorgeDiaz10/ih_datamadpt1121_project_m1/README.md

 # __ih_datamadpt1121_project_m1__

-Ironhack Madrid - Data Analytics Part Time - November 2021 - Project Module 1
+Ironhack Madrid - Data Analytics Part Time - Janaury 2022 - Project Module 1

 ---

 # BiciMad Stations distance to catholic temples or non catholic temples

+---

 Proeyect 1 is a Python App for checking the distance between the catholic temples or non catholic temples to the closer BiciMAD Station.

+---

 ## Installation

+---

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the libraries.